 - Restart Windows if the Deployment Image Servicing and Management tool does change something.

 - Reopen the Command Prompt as administrator as before if required.

-2. Restore Windows 10 to a Restore Point
+3. Restore Windows 10 to a specific restore point

-- Press the Windows key+ R hotkey to launch Run.
+- Press the Windows key+ R to launch Run.

 - The System Restore window might include a Choose a different restore option.
 If so, select that option and click Next.

 - Select the Show more restore points check box to see a full list of dates.

 - Then choose a date to restore Windows 10 to.
 Note that you’ll need to choose a restore point that will restore Windows to a date when bootress.dll error message wasn’t popping up.